 Loyal, Adoring, Friendly and Affectionate

 These happy chappy’s, although a relatively new breed, have already brushed tails with royalty, most notably King Charles II.
-It was this King that gave the name to the breed - he never went anywhere without at least two or three of these little doggies!
+It was this King that gave the name to the breed - he never went anywhere without at least two or three of these!
 He decreed that Spaniels should be allowed in any public space, including the Houses of Parliament.
 This declaration is said to still be in effect, though no-one has actually tested it out!
 When King Charles II died, so did the popularity of the breed, who were then bred with pugs, developing many of their features.
-It wasn’t until the 1920’s, when the original breed was nearly extinct, that someone came along and started to re-breed dogs to look how they did originally.
-From this, two types of King Charles were present, ones with Pug-like features (The King Charles Spaniel), and the ones more similar to their doggie ancestors (The Cavalier King Charles Spaniel).
+It wasn’t until the 1920s, when the original breed was nearly extinct, that someone came along and started to re-create the original looks of the Cavalier King Charles Spaniel.
+From this, two types of King Charles were present, ones with Pug-like features (The King Charles Spaniel), and the ones more similar to their ancestors (The Cavalier King Charles Spaniel).

 |Kennel Club Group||Toy|

 |Height (at the withers)||Males and Females 30cm - 33cm|